 Artistic Partners

 Past Artistic Partners include Jonathan Cohen, Roberto Abbado, Pierre-Laurent Aimard, Joshua Bell, Douglas Boyd, Jeremy Denk, Martin Fröst, Patricia Kopatchinskaja, Pekka Kuusisto, Nicholas McGegan, Stephen Prutsman, Dawn Upshaw, Christian Zacharias, Thomas Zehetmair and Rob Kapilow.
-In collaboration with a committee of SPCO musicians and management, the Artistic Partners develop distinctive multi-year programming plans focused on the particular musical interests they share with the SPCO.

 Richard Egarr

-“Egarr has an engaging stage presence, undeflectable focus and an infectious enthusiasm for the music he plays…luminous…riveting…serious, haunting…” — The Washington Post
+“Egarr has an engaging stage presence, undeflectable focus and an infectious enthusiasm for the music he plays…luminous…riveting…serious, haunting …” — The Washington Post

 Richard Goode